Strategy11/formidable-forms/readme.txt

 You can also create a poll, or survey on your WordPress site and display the results.
 This is great for membership sites, LMS, or just for viral quizzes to grow your email list.

-Now you can go beyond a simple contact form and create custom form-based solutions without any code.
+Now you can go beyond a simple contact form plugin and create custom form-based solutions without any code.

 == Create a WordPress User Registration Form, Profile Form, and More ==